- +44 (0) 1758 712622

 Dai and Michelle Davies

-Harry Vardon and Martin Hawtree
+Harry Vardon, Martin Hawtree

 Alan Drosinos Jones